MoldyMacaroniX/dashword.net/_src/posts/spaceuk-a-retrospective.md

 This has made one thing sure: the community loves a good redemption story.

-But what people need to recognize is that not only has the retelling of these past stories been romanticized, but that SpaceUK caused so much more damage than previous hacking scandals.
+But what people need to recognize is that not only has the retelling of these past stories been romanticized, but also that SpaceUK caused so much more damage than previous hacking scandals.

 Back in the days of Cyclic and Andromeda, making ad revenue off of Geometry Dash completions was a rare commodity.
 But now, most top Geometry Dash players are monetized on YouTube.
 Geometry Dash completions have become a valid way to make a ton of money.
 So to cheat would be to steal that money from people who do things legit.

+To rank the damage of these hacking scandals, I would do so like this:

+1. SpaceUK
+2. NoctaFly
+3. Cyclic/Andromeda/Noobas/Neptune
+4. SaRy and all those other old players who lied about their achievements

+SpaceUK stole lots of ad revenue and clout from people who deserved it.

+NoctaFly led to the leaderboards getting frozen for years.

+Cyclic and friends were in an era where monetizing Geometry Dash content was rare.

+SaRy and friends were in an era where monetizing Geometry Dash content was even rarer.

+So, to put it simply: I don't think SpaceUK should be given a second chance anytime soon.

+*Especially since, as noted before, he might still not be giving the whole truth regarding his Catalysm record.*